Condition Survey Requirements

 - The vessel is following the requirements of an IACS Classification Society Condition Assessment Programme (CAP) and is rated as either CAP 1 or CAP 2.

-If a vessel continues to carry HFO cargo it will shall be re-surveyed at least once every 3 years, or more frequently at the Club’s discretion.
+If a vessel continues to carry HFO cargo it shall be re-surveyed at least once every 3 years, or more frequently at the Club’s discretion.

 Further details on the HFO condition survey requirement can be found in the latest Notice to Members on this matter.